melanyhowell/p3/README.md

 ---

+## Scope Plane

-## How am I going to provide users with what they want (Scope Plane)
+How am I going to provide users with what they want

 Which features, based on information from strategy plane, do you want to include in your design?